Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Paychex provides an all-in-one platform for managing your business’s HR and employee retirement needs.

-• The vendor offers thousands of investment options for its employee retirement plans.
+• Paychex offers thousands of investment options for its retirement plans, including ESG-focused funds.

-• The company lets you customize your employee retirement plans to meet your staff's unique needs.
+• Paychex lets you customize your employee retirement plans to meet your staff's unique needs.

 Thumbs Down Cons

-• To get a quote, you must speak with a local Paychex affiliate, which adds a layer of complexity to the process.
+• Paychex requires you to contact a local affiliate in order to get a quote, which adds a layer of complexity to the process.

-Paychex is the best option for small businesses that want an all-in-one human resources solution that encompasses employee retirement plan management.
+We chose Paychex as the best option for all-in-one human resources and employee retirement plan management.
 The company has decades of experience and provides a full suite of payroll and HR services that are suitable for small companies.

 Transparent pricing